A Quaker Spirituality

 -

 This path reflects my own movement toward a simpler, more honest, and more grounded spirituality.
-Over time, I have become less interested in formal religious systems and more drawn to presence, compassion, nature, contemplative practice, and the quiet wisdom of ordinary life.
+Over time, I have become less interested in denominations, abstract theology, fundamentalisms, and rigid religious systems, and more drawn to the way of Jesus as a path of presence, compassion, table fellowship, simplicity, nonviolence, forgiveness, and care for the living world.

-I invite you to adapt insights you find valuable to your own thinking and spiritual practice.
+I invite you to adapt the insights you find valuable to your own thinking and spiritual practice.
+The purpose is not to create another system of control, but to encourage a life that is simpler, kinder, more attentive, and more deeply grounded in love.

 -